benkongfc/wordpress-hyper/README.md

 # wordpress-hyper
-Get all power of wordpress, one project for both App and SEO!
-It is using the mustache engine of PHP and Javascript.
+One project for both App and SEO and also have all the powers of wordpress!
+Using the mustache engine of PHP and Javascript.
 When the php detects search engine, it runs server rendering, otherwise it runs client side rendering.
-It is the main framework of http://firstclasstripreview.com.au.
+It is the main framework of website http://firstclasstripreview.com.au.

 #License
 GPL